 Avoid Aspirational Sellers

 You might consider buying because you see the potential for huge growth, but that potential shouldn’t be priced in.
+Remember – you are buying the business as it exists today not what it could be a year from now.

 If the selling price has no relation to traffic, sales, or market-accepted multiples it’s time to walk away to a better deal rooted in reality.